 There's a third option as well.
-Social Security beneficiaries such ascould get their stimulus payments as a Direct Express card.
+Social Security beneficiaries such as SSI, SSDI and recipients of veterans benefits could get their stimulus payments as a Direct Express card.
 Social Security recipients are starting to get their checks the week of April 5.

-If the IRS underestimated the size of your check, you could receive.
-For example, if your income was lower in 2020 than it was 2019 of if you added new child or dependent on their 2020 tax return, you might qualify for more money than the IRS sent you if it based on your 2019 taxes.
+If the IRS underestimated the size of your check, you could receive a "plus-up" payment.
+For example, if your income was lower in 2020 than it was 2019 of if you added new child or dependent on their 2020 tax return, you might qualify for more money than the IRS sent you if it calculated your payment based on your 2019 taxes.
 These ongoing payments started with those with those received their checks in March.

 Hold-ups will happen, and finding help may not be easy

-One example would be if you-- including -- but the IRS bases your stimulus check on your 2019 tax return.
+One example would be if you gained a dependent in 2020 -- including a new baby -- but the IRS bases your stimulus check on your 2019 tax return.
 (Read more below for which tax year the IRS will use for you.)

 The $1.9 trillion stimulus bill opens the qualifications to roughly 13.5 million more dependents for a third stimulus payment -- for $1,400 apiece -- than the first two payments did by expanding the definition of a dependent.
-With the new check, any dependent -- child or adult -- .
-With the , Congress included children age 16 and under but excluded dependents 17 and older.
+With the new check, any dependent -- child or adult -- would count toward a payment.
+With the first check and the second, Congress included children age 16 and under but excluded dependents 17 and older.

 There's a strict income limit for the third stimulus payment

-Thecomes with a $1,400-per-person maximum.
+The third stimulus check comes with a $1,400-per-person maximum.
 To "target" or restrict the third check to lower- and middle-income households, the legislation includes eligibility rules that exclude individuals and families at the highest income levels.
-An individual with an (adjusted gross income) of at least $80,000 a year would hit the payment cutoff, as would a head of household earning $120,000 and a couple filing jointly with an AGI of $160,000.
+An individual with an AGI (adjusted gross income) of at least $80,000 a year would hit the payment cutoff, as would a head of household earning $120,000 and a couple filing jointly with an AGI of $160,000.